City of Newcastle is organised into five groups, each with a range of responsibilities.

 Focus areas for Fiona include leading and managing organisational change initiatives that position people first and enabling training and development opportunities that strengthen the workforce while retaining our talented employees.
 People and Culture’s primary focus is on the safety and wellbeing for all employees recognising that a strong and positive workplace culture underpins our ability to deliver on our strategic objectives.

 Fiona was born and raised in Newcastle and holds post graduate Project Management qualifications and a Masters of Business Administration majoring in Human Resources from the University of New England.
 With a strong passion for life-long learning, Fiona continues to pursue knowledge through education and opportunities for working together with a broad and diverse range of people on a daily basis.

 City Wide Services

-In 2018, Alissa was appointed as Chief Financial Officer for City of Newcastle (CN) and is the first woman in the history of the Council to serve in this role.
-Alissa has a 15 year finance career with CN and leads a dedicated team of financial professionals in this permanent role and has driven a culture of excellence to support the organisation’s $300 million annual budget and long term financial plan.
+In 2018, Alissa was appointed as the Chief Financial Officer and was a finalist in the 2019 Minsters’ Awards for Women in NSW Local Government receiving a Highly Commended Award for Women in a Non Traditional Role due to her appointment as first female CFO for the City.
+Alissa’s Finance career with the City has involved leading a dedicated team of financial professionals and driving a culture of excellence to support the organisation’s $300 million annual budget and long term financial plan.